durierem/ocean/README.md

 ## ⚠️ Limits & considerations

-As its current POC state, there's a few things to point out:
+Ocean is currently in a POC state, there's a few things to point out:
 - Shims are global, meaning that `which <command>` returns the shim path whether you're in a directory that contains a Compose file or not
 - Ruby is not the speediest language, depending on your machine, expect up to 100ms of delay for commands to start
 - The Compose file must be named "docker-compose.yml"
 - It is not shell aware, meaning that, among other things, the PATH must be manually modified and  if the native command is not found, you get a Ruby error instead of your shell's traditional "command not found"
 - The feature set is limited
+- Edge cases and bugs are expected

 ## 💭 Footnotes